-Training program.
+Pilot training program.

-After passing the written examination and simulator evaluation, pilot applicants pursuing a pilot license will be put on a list for the applicable pilotage district(s) and must enter and successfully complete a training program specified by the board.
+After passing the written examination and simulator evaluation, pilot candidates pursuing a pilot license are positioned on a list for the applicable pilotage district(s) and must enter and successfully complete a training program specified by the board before consideration for licensure.